 Freshly seasoned and washed cat…..

-The dumping is just one facet, you see there are many layers to Nick.
-He’s like a toddler putting all kinds of things in the toilet.
-A package of pens, my readers, his iPod nano and his Dad’s watch are just a few of the things he’s submersed.
+The dumping is just one facet.
+Nick is like a toddler putting all kinds of things in the toilet.
+A package of pens, my reader glasses, his iPod nano and his Dad’s watch are just a few of the things he’s submersed.
 The newest trick is putting your shoes in the sink and running the water faucet full blast.
 Here’s the thing.
 He commits the crime, runs downstairs pointing up with a grin on his face and says “Uh oh.”
 He is always looking to get a response.
 It is not easy to keep a poker face during these episodes.
 However I look at it like this, Nick is just trying to *”get my goat”.
+The goat is a metaphor for a state of calm and peacefulness.
 I grit my teeth, make absolutely no eye contact.
 On a shelf near the kitchen now stands a stack of permanently borrowed, white gym towels.
 I point to the pile and he grabs a towel and cleans up.
 No reinforcement is given to him.